garrylachman/chatgpt-technology-blog/exampleSite/content/blog/mastering-design-patterns-in-python.md

 ---
 title: "Mastering Design Patterns in Python"
-date: 2021-12-15T09:00:00
+date: 2022-07-31T15:30:00
 draft: false
-description: "Learn how to implement design patterns in Python to write efficient and maintainable code."
+description: "Learn how to effectively implement design patterns in Python and improve your software development skills."
 categories:
   - "Programming"
 tags: